Adjusting your HR policies: Working through today’s pandemic

 Sick time and attendance policy: Since people now have to quarantine when any symptoms arise, it’s important to be sure your sick time and attendance policy reflect that need.
 There are going to be times where employees won’t be allowed to come to work (if they haven’t already been moved to work virtually in situations where this is possible).

 Vacation time: If your company needs to cut hours, allow flexibility on vacation time so it can be used to either supplement income and/or be used for personal needs.
-Many companies that are cutting back worker hours (for instance, the hotel industry) are allowing employees to use vacation time to make up some of the loses.
+Many companies that are cutting back worker hours (for instance, the hotel industry) are allowing employees to use vacation time to make up some of the losses.

 Keep in mind ADA/FMLA/EEOC/WC laws: Just because we’re in the midst of a health crisis doesn’t mean employment laws don’t still apply.
 Be sure your continuing to adhere to those guidelines and doing right by all of your employees.
 It’s perhaps more important than ever to be vigilant on this front.